espressif/esptool/docs/en/esptool/advanced-commands.rst

 .. note::

-    Not all flash chips support all of these comands.
+    Not all flash chips support all of these commands.
 Consult the specific flash chip datasheet for details.

 .. _write-flash-status: